 Medication is not often used to treat meningioma, but it is an option for people who have atypical or malignant tumors that don’t respond well to surgery or radiation therapy.
 It may also be recommended for people who can’t have surgery or radiation therapy due to poor health.

-NYU Langone physicians may encourage people who need medication to enroll in a clinical trial, in which new and experimental therapies are evaluated.
+NYU Langone doctors may encourage people who need medication to enroll in a clinical trial, in which new and experimental therapies are evaluated.
 You and your doctor can discuss whether a clinical trial is right for you.

 One medication that has shown some promise in people with meningioma is interferon, which is composed of naturally occurring proteins that stimulate the immune system to fight malignant meningioma.
 Interferon may help reduce blood flow to meningiomas, preventing them from growing.